ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 * Unclear if we will be able to include upstream factors, but these are likely correlated with many things such as ANC visit rate, care available, or even outcome rates
 * We are not planning to include ANC timing.
 The timing of ANC visits impacts the ability to accurately estimate gestational age, so we will use an average instead.
 * The current version of the model does not include any false positive rates for pre-term of SGA.
 Since a false positive is unlikely to cause harm, only inclusion in higher level care, this seems sufficient.
+* We are not planning to include twins or multiple pregnancies, which has limitations as twins are more likely to preterm and have birth complications.

 **Component 2**: The Intrapartum Model